mammadmodi/detective/README.md

 ### Docker

-Use `docker run --rm -p 8000:8000 mammadmodi/detective:main` command to create a container in the foreground.Just be aware that the `mammadmodi/detective:main` docker image has been built only for **linux/amd64** Arch so if you use another architecture then try to use one of the following ways.
+Use `docker run --rm -p 8000:8000 mammadmodi/detective:main` command to create a container in the foreground.

+Just be aware that the `mammadmodi/detective:main` docker image has been built only for **linux/amd64** Arch so if you use another architecture then try to use one of the following ways.

 ### Docker Compose